 Table 1.2 provides a historical overview of the changes in toll rates and/or toll structure for the six facilities.
 Modifications made to the toll rate on a facility will either encourage additional customers to use the toll road (in the case of a toll discount) or discourage existing customers (in the case of a toll increase).
 Use of toll facilities are also effected by the type of parallel competing highways, their level of congestion and driver characteristics.
-Historically, all of the facilities, except Wekiva Parkway which opened in January 2016, have undergone toll rate increases or modifications.
+Historically, all of the facilities have undergone toll rate increases or modifications.